Counting from the Hundreds to the Millions in Korean

 Learn More Korean

-As a thank you for visiting this website, here's a special offer we'd like to share with you :)
+As a thank you for visiting this blog, here's something we'd like to share with you to help you achieve your language-learning resolution :)

-Explore audio/video lessons by native speakers from KoreanClass101 to help you practice listening, vocabulary, and grammar effectively.
-If you want to commit to learning more, from September 9–20, 2024, use the coupon code EPIC2024 using this link and claim 40% OFF Premium PLUS membership to unlock all audio/video study materials, as well as 1-on-1 access to a teacher and a personalized learning program.
+IndonesianPod101 offers podcast-style audio/video lessons by native speakers to help you practice listening, vocabulary, and grammar effectively.
+From February 5–21, 2025, use the coupon code BREAKTHROUGH2025 when checking out through this use this link and claim up to 40% OFF all memberships, including Premium PLUS to unlock all audio/video study materials, as well as 1-on-1 access to a teacher and a personalized learning program.